cguertin14/ctfs/README.md

 * Go
 * Python 3

-We'll let you install `Java` however you want to.
+You can install `Java` however you want to.

 ## Install packages